Dick Deadeye, or Duty Done: Plot

 Poo sails to the nearby island of Utopia with the Secret, now pursued by everyone ("With cat-like tread").
-He meets the Regent of Utopia, the Princess Zara (Miriam Karlin) and her court of show-girls.
-They all sing ("Hail, hail, and how-dee-do", based on "With cat-like tread"; "Land of sand and sea and sun", in the style of The Beach Boys).
+He meets the Regent of Utopia, Princess Zara and her court of singing showgirls ("Hail, hail, and how-dee-do", based on "With cat-like tread"; "Land of sand and sea and sun", in the style of The Beach Boys).
 Zara has Poo arrested.
-The Sorcerer regains the Secret and is chased by Dick and the Captain.
-They find that the Secret is in mirror-writing, and decipher it: "It's love that makes the world go round" ("If you go in").
+The Sorcerer regains the Secret and is chased by Dick and the former Pirate King.
+They find that the Secret is in mirror-writing and says: "It's love that makes the world go round" ("If you go in").
 Nanki and Poo combine into a person composed of both good and evil.
 The shamisen releases the spirit of Yum Yum (the Queen of Utopia).
-The Sorcerer falls in love with Little Buttercup, while Rose Maybud and Dick are reunited.
+The Sorcerer falls in love with Buttercup, while Rose and Dick are reunited.
 Once the Secret is out, war and crime cease around the world ("Here's a how-dee-do") and all live happily ever after ("Entrance of the Peers", reprise).